benvaljean/benvaljean.github.io/_posts/2008-04-01-Exmerge_error_0x8004011d_(Exchange).markdown

 title: Exmerge error 0x8004011d (Exchange)
 ---

+![Default permissions for the Administrator account deny Send As/Receve As - these are required for
-When attempting to either import a PST file into an Exchange mailbox; or exporting data to a PST file through using Exmerge the following error is not uncommon:
+Exmerge](Exmerge_error.JPG "fig:Default permissions for the Administrator account deny Send As/Receve As - these are required for Exmerge"){width="600"}When attempting to either import a PST file into an Exchange mailbox; or exporting data to a PST file through using Exmerge the following error is not uncommon: